-All members of the press must register in advance either through the AAAAI website or by contacting Megan Brown at (414) 272-6071 or email@example.com.
+All members of the press must register in advance either through the AAAAI Annual Meeting website or by contacting Megan Brown at (414) 272-6071 or email@example.com.

 Journalists must display their press passes at all times while attending the meeting or covering meeting-sponsored events.

 Press passes allow journalists access to AAAAI Annual Meeting abstract presentations, plenary sessions, interest section forums, seminars, courses, workshops, debates, keynote addresses and press conferences.
-Journalists may not attend the Allergy, Asthma & Immunology Education and Research Trust (ARTrustTM) benefit program without purchasing a ticket.
-Journalists may attend other ticketed sessions, but will not be provided a meal, if one is served.
+Journalists may not attend the AAAAI Foundation Benefit or 5K Run/Walk without purchasing tickets.
+Journalists may attend other ticketed sessions as space is available, but will not be provided a meal, if one is served.